zammad/zammad-user-documentation/extras/ai-features.rst

 Many AI features in Zammad include a feedback mechanism.
 If you notice issues or are unsatisfied with the results, please use the feedback option to let your Zammad admin know.
-You can like or dislike the AI generated content.
+You can like (thumb up) or dislike (thumb down) the AI generated content.
 The dislike option allows you to leave an optional comment.
 Of course you can also give positive feedback if you are happy with the AI result.

 Ticket Summary
 --------------